Effective Theory of Dark Matter Decay into Monochromatic Photons and its Implications: Constraints from Associated Cosmic-Ray Emission: Acknowledgement

 \section{Acknowledgement}

-We acknowledge stimulating discussions with X.~Chu, M.~Tytgat and G.~Vertongen.
+We acknowledge stimulating discussions with X.~Chu, M.~Cirelli, M.~Pshirkov, M.~Tytgat and G.~Vertongen.
 This work is supported by the FNRS-FRS, the IISN, the ULB-ARC grant project `Fundamental aspects of gravitational interactions', and the Belgian Science Policy, IAP VII/37.